HES-XPLAIN/hes-xplain.github.io/docs/notebooks.md

         * **REFRESH** your browser

     * Choose a machine configuration (2 or 4 cores) on the Codespace dropdown menu.
-    * Wait for the session to load.
+    * Wait for the session to load, until **Python 3 (ipykernel)** is displayed in upper right corner.
+This can take a few minutes.
     * You are ready to start working with the interactive Jupyter notebook.

+When you are done, the codespace environment will be shutdown after 30 minutes of inactivity.
+You can also shut it down manually on your personal [GitHub codespaces](https://github.com/codespaces) page, by clicking on the 3-dots menu and selecting **Delete**.

 ??? tip ":octicons-desktop-download-24: Local session: How to install Docker Desktop"